Journal Policies

 Special Issue proposals may be rejected, accepted, or additional information or revisions may be requested before a decision is taken.
 Requests for revision may concern the proposed selection of articles.
 Individual articles may be rejected during the review process and, where deemed necessary, additional articles may be suggested for inclusion in the Special Issue.

-If the proposal is accepted, the Special Issue’s editor(s) will be onboarded to the journal by the ILR Editorial Team and the collection may begin the publishing process according to the agreed timeframes.
-Each article (including the introduction) will be reviewed by the ILR Editorial Board and Managing Editor with the support of the Special Issue editors and will undergo double-anonymous peer review.
+If the proposal is accepted, the Special Issue’s guest editor(s) will be onboarded to the journal by the Editorial Team and the collection may begin the publishing process according to the agreed timeframes.
+Each article (including the introduction) will be reviewed by the Editorial Board and Managing Editor with the support of the Special Issue guest editors and will undergo double-anonymous peer review.

-If a draft decision is made on the basis of inadequate peer-review reports, or if activity is detected within the peer reviewing process that amounts to malpractice by individual reviewers, the ILR Editorial Team will immediately contact the editors of the Special Issue and request that alternative peer reviewers be sourced and that the problematic report be disregarded.
-If any reviewer has undisclosed competing interests that can be clearly evidenced, the ILR Editorial Team will again ask the Special Issue Editor(s) to source another peer reviewer for the article and to ensure that the problematic report is disregarded.
+If a draft decision is made on the basis of inadequate peer-review reports, or if activity is detected within the peer reviewing process that amounts to malpractice by individual reviewers, the ILR Editorial Team will immediately contact the Special Issue guest editor(s) and request that alternative peer reviewers be sourced and that the problematic report be disregarded.
+If any reviewer has undisclosed competing interests that can be clearly evidenced, the ILR Editorial Team will again ask the Special Issue guest editor(s) to source another peer reviewer for the article and to ensure that the problematic report is disregarded.

 Any ILR Special Issue articles that are found to have been published with malpractice evident at the peer-review stage will be subject to the publisher’s ethics policy for corrections, retractions and removals.